 Soil Ph does affect grass growth.
 The range most lawn grasses will tolerate is between 4.5 and 7.5 on the ph scale.
 If you have acid soil fescue and bent mixtures, e.g. Luxury Lawn and Shady Lawn, will tolerate these best.
-Perennial ryegrass mixtures e.g. Quick Lawn or General Purpose are not so tolerant to acid soils usually requiring a ph above 5.5 or 6.
+Perennial ryegrass mixtures e.g. Quick Lawn or General Purpose and others in the Johnsons range are tolerant to acid soils usually requiring a ph above 5.5 or 6.
 It is best to experiment a little if you can because despite all the data grasses can persist in adverse conditions.